lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 At this point we've made the function run, and we've made it right, using the lexicon from [Strategy for the Programming Assignments](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/makeItRun.md).
 The requirements for the course assignment show that the `id` argument can be setup as a starting sensor and an ending sensor by using the `:` operator, as in `id=1:10`.
 This makes running the `pollutantmean()` function on all 332 files easy to specify: `pollutantmean("specdata","sulfate",1:332)`.

 In contrast, our initial cut at the SAS version requires us to type all 332 sensor numbers in a space separated list.
 This operation is likely to be error prone and slow for a user to modify the analysis.
-Fortunately we can automate this process with another SAS macro to generate the list of `ids` to be processed by the `%pollutantmean()` macro, as follows:
+Fortunately we can automate this process with another SAS macro to generate the list of `ids` to be processed by the `%pollutantmean()` macro.

+The `%ids()` macro takes two forms of input.
+It can generate a list of sensor ids by looping from a starting sensor to an ending sensor, or it can take a list of sensor numbers separated by spaces.
+The advantage of this approach is that the list of sensors does not need to include leading zeroes.
+The macro checks to see whether a list of sensors is present, and if not, it generates sensor numbers including leading zeros from the start argument to the end argument.
+Otherwise, it parses the list of sensors and adds leading zeroes as necessary.

+, as follows:

+    %macro ids(start=1,end=332,list=);
+    	%local i word;
+    	%let i = 1;
+    	%let word=%scan(&list,1,%str( ));
+    	&word
+    	%if (&list = ) %then %do i = &start %to &end;
+    		%if %length(&i) = 1 %then %do ;
+    			00&i
+    		%end;
+    		%else %if %length(&i) = 2 %then %do;
+    			0&i
+    		%end;
+    		%else %do;
+    			&i
+    		%end;
+    	%end;
+    	%else %do %while(&word ^= );
+    		%if %length(&word) = 1 %then %do;
+    			00&word
+    		%end;
+    		%else %if %length(&word) = 2 %then %do;
+    			0&word
+    		%end;
+    		%else %do;
+    			&word
+    		%end;
+    		%let i = %eval(&i + 1);
+            %let word = %scan(&list,&i,%str( ));
+    	%end;
+    %mend ids;

+Now we can use the `%ids()` macro as the argument to `%pollutantmean()`.

+      %pollutantmean(specdata,sulfate,%ids(start=1,end=332))

+I'll leave implementation of the `%ids()` operator so it supports the equivalent of the colon operato rin R as an exercise for the reader.

 ## Appendix: the complete %pollutantmean() macro